Catching Mice The Humane Way: How To Set A Mouse Trap

 Congratulations!
 You’ve caught your first mouse.
 Now what?

-- Relocate the Mouse: Release the mouse at least 1-2 miles away from your home to prevent it from finding its way back.
+Release the mouse at least 1-2 miles away from your home to prevent it from returning.
 Look for a wooded area or a park where it can thrive.

-- Clean the Trap: Wash the trap with warm soapy water to remove any odors that might deter other mice.
+Wash the trap with warm, soapy water to remove any odors that might deter other mice from entering.

-To make the most of your live mouse trap, keep these tips in mind:
+To make the most of your live traps for mice, keep these tips in mind:

 - Use Multiple Traps: If you suspect you have more than one mouse, set up several traps around your home.